-While there are contradictory views surrounding the severity of the effect that mould can have on your health, there is a unanimous agreement that there are health risks associated with its presence – irrespective of whether it’s from the actual mould itself, or the conditions required to allow it grow in the first place.
+While there are contradictory views surrounding the severity of the effect that mould can have on your health.
+There is a unanimous agreement that there are health risks associated with its presence – irrespective of whether it’s from the actual mould itself, or the conditions required to allow it grow in the first place.

-For mould to grow, it requires food (organic matter), warmth, oxygen and moisture.
-If there is mould growing within your home or building, this is indicative of a larger problem; mould is a symptom rather than the issue.
-The only element that mould needs to grow which we can realistically control is moisture.
-Mould will grow when there is an excess of it within the air and therefore moistens the surfaces within your building.
+Mould will grow when there is an excess of it within the air.
+Therefore, moistens the surfaces within your building.
 We have explored the different ways that excess moisture can enter your building or home in previous blogs (see The Four Types of Damp and Relative Humidity) and the potential ways to control it.

 According to the World Health Organisation (WHO), it is estimated that in Europe, 10-50% (depending on country) of indoor environments where people live, work and play, are damp.
+A simple way to improve this is to open windows and internal doors.
+This will quickly improve air quality by reducing moisture levels.

 Health Risks